stg-tud/apsa/2019/6-BasicCallGraphAlgorithms/BasicCallGraphAlgorithms.md

 - Issues:
    - very imprecise

 ^ Call-by signature resolution is in some cases required to correctly approximate the call graphs of libraries.
-The latter is in particular required if you want to perform security related analyses.
+The latter is in particular required if you want to perform security-related analyses.

 ---